CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

 ## Hunting down the bug

 Idris comes with logging functionality for exactly this kind of scenario.
-So the first thing I tried to help me narrow down what was wrong was to add some `%logging` around the affected code.
-Unfortunately, neither `compile.casetree` or just `compile` yielded anything.
-But I had the expected error string: it started with "Unhandled input".
-So armed with ripgrep and the Idris2 source, I tried searching for that string.
+So to help me narrow down what was wrong, I tried adding some `%logging` around the affected code.
+Unfortunately, neither the `compile.casetree` or just the `compile` log topics yielded anything.
+Fortunately, I had the expected error
+string: it started with "Unhandled input".
+So armed with ripgrep and the Idris2 source tree, I tried searching for that string.

 This led me to `TTImp.ProcessDef`.
 Ah.
 Going down a `TTImp` hole is rarely fun.
 `TTImp` is an abbreviation for "Type Theory with Implicits" and is the